leknarf/loadcanary/README.md

 ENVIRONMENT
 -----------

     nodeload requires node to be installed somewhere on your path.

-You should have a version of node that uses the fs module instead of posix (posix was renamed to fs on 2010/02/12).
+    nodeload has been tested with node v0.1.30-22-g724ccf1.
+An official nodeload release is forthcoming.

 QUICKSTART
 ----------